 Generally speaking, yes, a new mattress is worth the cost because quality sleep can directly contribute to your overall well being.
 You should consider buying a mattress a long-term investment and avoid low-quality beds.

 There are many high-quality online mattresses (queen-size) priced near $1,000 USD.
 If the mattress lasts 5 years it will cost a single person approximately $0.55 (less than $1) per day.
 In comparison, a lower-quality mattress may cost you less right now.
 However, it could ending costing you more in the long-term if you have to replace it immediately and/or your health suffers.

 Buying a high-quality mattress may make a improve your life in these areas:

 If you’re new to the mattress shopping game, we recommend starting here:

 Frequently Asked Questions

-Do longer warranties mean it lasts longer?
+Do longer warranties mean the bed will last longer?

 No. Typically, a longer warranty does not mean the mattress will last longer.
 In most cases, the mattress warranty will last longer than the lifespan of the mattress.